-- □ The diskette is write-protected.
-Disable the write-protect feature or use a diskette that is not write-protected. - Check that the diskette is properly inserted into the (optional) floppy disk drive. - □ Your diskette may be corrupt.
-Try to insert another diskette.
+- ☐ The diskette is write-protected.
+Disable the write-protect feature or use a diskette that is not write-protected. - Check that the diskette is properly inserted into the floppy disk drive.

-When I double-click an application icon a message such as You must insert the application CD into your CD-ROM drive appears and the software does not start.
+When I double-click an application icon a message such as 'You must insert the application CD into your DVD-ROM drive' appears and the software does not start.

 - Some titles require specific files that are located on the application CD-ROM.
-Insert the disc and try starting the program again. - □ Make sure you place the disc in the tray with the label side facing up.
+Insert the disc and try starting the program again. - ☐ Make sure you place the disc in the tray with the label side facing up.